This post may contain affiliate links. Please read the disclaimer here.

 Where: Ngiro-are Road, Kenya

 Perhaps the most difficult of all the iconic filming locations to travel to, but absolutely the most rewarding.
-The Meryl Streep and Robert Redford epic Out of Africa shot on location in Kenya’s Masai Mara.
+The Meryl Streep and Robert Redford epic Out of Africa was shot on location in Kenya’s Masai Mara.
 Head there during the Great Migration between May and December and hopefully, you’ll find zebras, wildebeest, lions and leopards as well as the gorgeous landscape.

 Where: Matmatat-Al-Qadimal, Tunisia